leone-glitch/ReactionWar1v1/README.md

 ## Rules:
   * When your LED lights up click the button as fast as you can
   * You can see who wins/your score on the LCD display
-  * Player choice is random
+  * The player selection is random
 ## Assignment of points:
   * If your reaction time is greater than 500ms: 5000 points
   * If your reaction time is between 500ms and 200ms: 8000 points